Oxen-AI/oxen-release/README.md

 * 🤝 Collaborate with your team (sync to an oxen-server)
 * 🌎 [Remote Workspaces](https://docs.oxen.ai/concepts/remote-workspace) to interact with the data without downloading it
 * 👀 Better data visualization on [OxenHub](https://oxen.ai)

-# Why the name Oxen?

-"Oxen" 🐂 comes from the fact that the tooling will plow, maintain, and version your data like a good farmer tends to their fields 🌾.
-Let Oxen take care of the grunt work of your infrastructure so you can focus on the higher-level ML problems that matter to your product.

 # Overview